 While Hafen’s approach this from an LDS perspective, I found the book lacking intellectual credibility, especially since it fails to allow for the real difficulties in faith transition.
-However, it may be an easier read for leaders in an early faith stage (which is probably a majority).
+However, it may be an easier read for leaders in an early faith stage.

 The Crucible of Doubt: Reflections On the Quest for Faith by Terryl and Fiona Givens

 It is unfortunate that general conference sermons have literally demonized the word “doubt.”
 This is a great book and a must-read.